 His teams are responsible for 1,073 wins, eight championships and two Super Bowls.
 However, his impact on the game doesn’t just stop with those teams.
-He has coached three of the greatest players to ever play their positions in Otto Graham, Jim Brown and Lou Groza.
-You could easily debate those three to be the greatest to ever play their respective positions, is there any other coach who could say that?
+He has coached three of the greatest players ever to play their positions in Otto Graham, Jim Brown and Lou Groza.
+You could easily debate those three to be the greatest ever to play their respective positions, is there any other coach who could say that?

-One game, quarterback Otto Graham took a big hit and knocked a couple of his teeth out and he was fed up, so Paul Brown got in contact with his good friend at Riddle and came up with a curved piece of clear acrylic to place on Otto’s helmet to protect him from those big hits to the face.
-The face-mask was quickly placed on every helmet of the Browns players.
-Also, as a quick little fun fact about how crazy Paul Brown was, since there wasn’t a penalty for grabbing the face-mask and pulling them down, Paul had the genius idea of putting thumbtacks on the inside of the face-mask, so when someone tried to grab the face-mask to make the tackle, they ended up cutting up their hand.
+One game, quarterback Otto Graham took a big hit and knocked a couple of his teeth out, and he was fed up, so Paul Brown got in contact with his good friend at Riddle and came up with a curved piece of clear acrylic to place on Otto’s helmet to protect him from those big hits to the face.
+The face mask was quickly placed on every helmet of the Browns players.
+Also, as a quick little fun fact about how crazy Paul Brown was, since there wasn’t a penalty for grabbing the face mask and pulling them down, Paul had the genius idea of putting thumbtacks on the inside of the face mask, so when someone tried to grab the face-mask to make the tackle, they ended up cutting up their hand.